Download this How to Writing Unit of Study to help your students learn about teaching others through writing.

 - We have created a chart with list of age-appropriate topics for students to choose from.

 - Share this with the class to spark ideas, also discussing other topics that might be good to write about.
 (Be sure to guide your class towards something that doesn’t involve too many steps at this point.)

 - Next, pass the chart out to those who need it and have them color the picture in the box for the topic they think they would like to write about.

 Lesson 5: Planning the Writing

-- For planning their how-to pieces we have created five different graphic organizers for you to choose from.
+- For planning their how-to pieces, we have created five different graphic organizers for you to choose from.
 Some only have boxes to draw pictures since that may be what some kindergarten writers are ready for.
-There are are others that provide space for students to draw pictures and write words.
+There are others that provide space for students to draw pictures and write words.

 - We suggest that you model both types of these organizers with the planting a flower “how to” first and then let students work on their own with the topic they chose.

 - As always, you will want to conference with your students as they write.
 One way to make things more manageable is to group students by the same writing topics as they begin their work.